OnGuard RockSolid Review: The Smallest & Lightest?

 I was able to open quite a big gap after 1 cut

-But it is slightly concerning, and does somewhat discredit OnGuard’s much vaunted “X4P Quattro Bolt Locking Mechanism” that secures the shackle in four places to specifically prevent this kind of thing!
+And it does somewhat discredit OnGuard’s much-vaunted “X4P Quattro Bolt Locking Mechanism” that secures the shackle in four places to specifically prevent this kind of thing!

 Against Diamond Discs